brandedoutcast/publish-nuget/README.md

     steps:
       # Checkout
       - uses: actions/checkout@v2
-        with:
-          fetch-depth: 2 # This must be >= 2 to compare commits

-      # Optional step, add only for a specific dotnet version that doesn't come with ubuntu-latest
+      # Optional step, add only for a specific dotnet version that doesn't come with ubuntu-latest / windows-latest
-      # For a list of software that comes pre-installed with ubuntu-latest visit bit.ly/2synnZl
+      # Visit bit.ly/2synnZl for a list of software that comes pre-installed with ubuntu-latest / windows-latest
       # - name: Setup dotnet
       #   uses: actions/setup-dotnet@v1
       #   with: